-Appraising is a profession, and appraisers are professionals.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be dubbed a profession rather than a trade.
-In our field, as with any profession, we have a strict ethical code.
+Typically, appraising a long term career.
+The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
+That's why it goes without question in this day and age that real estate appraisal can certainly be dubbed a profession rather than a trade.
+In our field, as with any profession, we must follow strict ethical considerations.

-We have a great deal of responsibilities as appraisers but our main duty is to our clients.
-Normally, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
-Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you would like to obtain a copy of an appraisal report, you normally have to get it through your lender.
-Other responsibilities also include, numerical accuracy depending on the scope of the assignment, reaching and sustaining an adequate level of competency and education, and the appraiser must conduct him or herself as a professional.
+An appraiser's primary responsibility is to their client.
+Most of the time, in residential practice, the lender places the order to the appraiser, becoming the appraiser's client.
+Appraisers have rules and regulations they must follow, including confidentiality for their clients a homeowner, if you want to review an appraisal report, you should get it through your lender.
+Other responsibilities also include, accurate figures appropriate to the parameters of the report, attaining and keeping a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
 Maintaining high ethics and client confidentiality is standard operating procedure for us at J. Boyles Appraisals, LLC.

-In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
-Those third parties normally are spelled out in the appraisal assignment itself.
-An appraiser's fiduciary duty is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the order.
+Appraisers can often have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
+Those third parties normally are listed in scope of the appraisal assignment itself.
+An appraiser's fiduciary duty is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.

-Appraisers also have standards outside of boundaries of clients and others.
-For example, appraisers must backup their work files for at least five years - something else J. Boyles Appraisals, LLC makes a part of their standard routine.
+There are also ethical standards that have nothing to do with whom we share information.
+For example, appraisers must be able to produce their work files for a minimum of five years - something else J. Boyles Appraisals, LLC makes a part of their standard routine.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can rest easy knowing we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are doing everything we can to objectively determine the home or property value.